LCR-BCCRC/lcr-modules/CONTRIBUTING.md

             sample_id=CFG["samples"]["sample_id"])
 ```

 In this second example, taken from the `manta` module, we can see how the runs table (`CFG["runs"]`) is used to define the targets.
-Because the runs table list tumour-normal pairs, each column from the samples table is present, but they are prefixed with `tumour_` and `normal_`.
+Because the runs table lists tumour-normal pairs, each column from the samples table is present, but they are prefixed with `tumour_` and `normal_`.
 The only column that isn't taken from the samples table is `pair_status`, which described the relationship between the tumour-normal pair.
 Generally, this can be `matched` if the tumour and normal samples come from the same patient; `unmatched` if the two samples come from different patients; and `no_normal` if there is no normal paired with the tumours.

 It's worth noting that the output rule being expanded is `_manta_dispatch` rather than `_manta_output_vcf` and `_manta_output_bedpe`.
 The reason for this is technical, but briefly, it is because an input file function in the `_manta_dispatch` rule determines which files are converted into BEDPE format.